Who Is the Starwood Preferred Guest Business Card Good For?

 The business card also comes with the option of getting either a five percent discount or two additional bonus Starpoints per dollar spent when you shop with American Express’s OPEN Savings partners.
 Those partners include FedEx, Hertz, HP, 1-800Flowers.com and Barnes & Noble.

-Other card benefits—including up to five points per dollar spent at SPG properties, a 25,000-point sign-up bonus, bonus points for transfers to airlines, free internet and credits toward SPG elite status—are the same with both the personal and business card.
-The only drawback to the SPG Business card is that the minimum spend is higher.
-You’ll have to make $5,000 worth of purchases within three months, instead of the $3,000 that’s required with the personal card.
+Other card benefits include up to 6 points per dollar spent at SPG and Marriott Rewards properties, a 75,000-point sign-up bonus, bonus points for transfers to airlines, free internet and credits toward SPG elite status.
+With business card you get 100,000 points for the higher spend — $5,000 worth of purchases within three months, instead of the $3,000 that’s required with the personal card.

 |AIRLINE TRANSFER PARTNERS||Aegean Airlines